MicrosoftDocs/dynamics-365-fraud-protection/content/custom-assessment.md

 For detailed information on integrating with the API, see [Integrate Account Protection API](https://go.microsoft.com/fwlink/?linkid=2132829).

 When you integrate with the API, make sure you use the URI information you provided under the API path in step 4 in the previous section.
-The payload must include:
+The payload must include `name: <api name>` where the *API name* should match the name you entered in step 4 above.

-    name: <api name> section
+> [!NOTE]

-where the *API name* matches the name you entered in step 4 above.
+> For a successful completion of the API call, you must have at least one active rule created for the respective assessment.
+For detailed information on creating rules, see [Rules](rules.md).

 ## Edit assessments